openglbook/openglbook.com/_includes/chapter-4-content.md

 ### Projection Matrices ###

-The last transformation we’ll discuss is very different from the previously mentioned ones.
+The last transformation we'll discuss is very different from the previously mentioned ones.
 Its purpose is to *project* points onto a two-dimensional plane instead of transforming points in a three-dimensional world.
 Because of this behavior, we call this type of matrix a **projection matrix**.
 There are two major types of projections used in three-dimensional computer graphics, namely orthogonal projection and perspective projection.

-**Orthogonal projection** (also called parallel projection) doesn’t apply foreshortening to lines, meaning that lines don’t converge towards a point as in real life.
+**Orthogonal projection** (also called parallel projection) doesn't apply foreshortening to lines, meaning that lines don't converge towards a point as in real life.
 With orthogonal projection, parallel lines will remain parallel, and will never intersect.
 This type of transformation is very useful in three-dimensional modeling programs where many objects at various distances